-9 Misconceptions About Self-Harm I'm Tired Of Hearing
+9 Misconceptions About Self-Harm

 I cut.
 I have struggled with self-harm for around 17 years.
 I am currently in recovery, meaning I am not actively harming myself.
 Self-harm, however, is similar to alcoholism; I’m not convinced the urge will ever entirely leave me, which is why I say "I cut" rather than "I used to cut".
 Not hurting myself is a continuous process.
 It is a decision I must make every day.